frodosghost/ConsoleBundle/README.md

 # Manhattan Console Bundle

 ## What
 ConsoleBundle is application setup for ease of starting new project in Symfony2.
+The v3.0 branch has removed a dependency on the [MopaBootstrapBundle](https://github.com/phiamo/MopaBootstrapBundle) and is instead relying on a [PureCSS](http://purecss.io/) template that is being updated.

 ## How
 1. Add this bundle to the composer file: